There are the pullers.

 Always Make Sure You Have The Right Equipment

-Proper leash training all begins with having the proper equipment.
-It’s possible that your dog doesn’t have behavioral issues, but may instead just be wearing the wrong collar, harness, and/or leash.
+Proper leash training begins with having the right equipment.
+It’s possible that your dog doesn’t have behavioral issues, but may in fact just be wearing the wrong harness, leash, or collar.

 Similarly, having proper knowledge of the different collars, harnesses and leashes is a dog-parent MUST when it comes to the topic of leash training.